marcus-grant/notes/python-collections.md

     print(f"key: {key}, value: {value}")
 ```

-Alternatively the `keys()` method in dictionaries could be used instead.
+It's also possible to use the `keys()` method, a part of dictionaries, instead.
 This is an iterator that returns every key (in order) of the dictionary.
 Then you setup a loop that enumerates every value associated with said key.